guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 Just like with concepting I want to use paper more often, and try to approach my challenges from a different angle.
 I would like to work out scenario's, diagrams and other assisting illustrations by hand.
 I think that by using hand drawn illustrations we can add a more human side to our thesis.

 ##### Jelle
+I want to sharpen my skills of making a technical design.
+In order to make the concept concrete the needs of the product need to be defined.
+I want to learn more of the technical jargon in order to make the product more suiting to professionals.
+I’ll be doing this by reading various other technical designs.

 ##### Results
 * The technical design